PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.5.md

 Dragonswap V2 introduces a price curve which models that of Dragonswap V2 but with a key difference: liquidity is not evenly distributed across all price ranges.
 This is because a Dragonswap V2 pool is divided into ticks which bounds price forming a mini v2-pool.
 So liquidity is only distributed in a specific price range according to the constant product formula, ( x \times y = k ), where x is the reserve of token A, y is the reserve of token B, and k is a constant.
 This makes liquidity usage more capital-efficient by ensuring that liquidity is focused on price ranges with higher trading activity, rather than being spread thin across all possible prices.
 The essence of this is that in a V2 pool, since price has been distributed, the amount traded at a specific price point does not reflect the liquidity deposited but in a V2 pool the amount traded in a V2 pool reflects the liquidity deposited making it concentrated.

-Difference Between Dragonswap V2 Price Curve and Dragonswap V2 Virtual Curve
+## Difference Between Dragonswap V2 Price Curve and Dragonswap V2 Virtual Curve

 The key difference between the Dragonswap V2 Price Curve and the Dragonswap V2 Virtual Curve lies in the distribution of liquidity across price ranges, and how liquidity is used during trades.
 Let’s break down these differences clearly:

-Liquidity Distribution:
+### Liquidity Distribution:

-Dragonswap V2 Price Curve:
+`Dragonswap V1 Price Curve:`

-Liquidity Distribution: In V2, liquidity is evenly distributed across all price points.
+Liquidity Distribution: In V1, liquidity is evenly distributed across all price points.
 The constant product formula ( x * y = k ) ensures that liquidity is available at every possible price along the curve, from extremely low to extremely high prices.